joaoclemencio/GCD-Course-Project/README.md

 The run_analysis.R file has almost all lines commented to maximize code understanding.
 Here is a summarized description of the process:

-1. The working directory should have the "UCI HAR Dataset".
-If this is not the case, the script will download the file and extract the directory
+1. The working directory should have the "UCI HAR Dataset" folder.
+If this is not the case, the script will download the zipped file, extract the directory and delete the zipped file
 2. Read "activity_labels.txt"
 3. Read "features.txt"
 4. Filter *features* by mean and std